What We Believe

 Our Creed

 We believe God is the source of all things.
 We believe that being the creations of God we are driven to follow God’s path.
-We believe to create is to know God, to seek the objective truth is to commune with God, and that service is the path to salvation.
+We believe to create is to know God, to seek the objective truth is to commune with God, and that service to the advancement of humanity is the path to salvation (finding true purpose).

 Our Doctrine

-Creation is the first form of worship.
-God created us so that we may know the joy and sense of self-worth that comes from meaningful creation.
+Creation is the first way we show appreciation for God creating us.
+Through creation we know the joy and sense of self-worth that comes from meaningful contribution.

-Seeking knowledge is the second form of worship.
-God made us intelligent, curious, of free will, and provided paths to enlightenment and we should use those gifts to pursue the objective truth.
+Seeking knowledge is the second way in which we show our appreciation.
+We were made to be intelligent, curious, of free will, and provided paths to enlightenment and we should use those gifts to pursue the objective truth.

-Service - doing good for the betterment of the species rather than solely for self - is the third form of worship.
-God brings life to bring life, we too must strive to create value absent a desire for self-enrichment.
+Service - doing good for the betterment of the species rather than solely for self - is the third form of appreciation.
+God brought a complex system and life into existence, we too must strive to create value absent simple desires for self-enrichment.

-Prayer, meditation, relaxation, feasts and festivals, song and dance, and natural connections are forms of celebratory worship meant to restore us mentally and physically and to thank God for our undeniable souls.
+Conversation, feasts and festivals, meditation, natural connections, prayer, relaxation, and song and dance are forms of celebratory appreciation meant to restore us mentally and physically and to thank God for our undeniable souls.

 How we think about “sin”.